 Healthy Paws is a Washington-based insurer that’s been in operation since 2009.
 Its founders met through a no-kill animal shelter and bonded over their passion for animal care.

 The company has an associated non-profit organization that provides care for animals in pet rescues and shelters across the country.
-Currently, Healthy Paws has 4.6 out of 5 stars on Trustpilot and an A+ with the Better Business Bureau.
+As of April 7, 2021, Healthy Paws has 4.4 out of 5 stars on Trustpilot and an A+ with the Better Business Bureau.